Is the legitimate logging industry really putting rainforests in jeopardy?

 As we know, humans breathe out Carbon Dioxide, and plants breathe it in, exhaling Oxygen.
 Sometimes called a “Carbon sink,” the amount of carbon kept out of the atmosphere lessens the amount of greenhouse gases in it.
 The best part is that the Carbon breathed in by organic matter remains forever a part of it, so even when a tree is milled or dies and rots into the soil, it keeps that Carbon out of the atmosphere.
 When a tree is burned, however, the Carbon it once removed from the atmosphere is released back into the environment.

-Is utilizing lumber simply delaying the inevitable re-release of Carbon into the atmosphere?
+Some may ask whether utilizing lumber simply delays the inevitable re-release of Carbon into the atmosphere.
 After all, wood doesn’t last forever.

-Even when lumber decays past the point of usefulness, it will not remain for decades in a landfill but will naturally return to the soil, taking the Carbon it extracted from the atmosphere with it.
+Even when lumber decays past the point of usefulness, it will not remain for decades in a landfill alongside the composite materials, but it will naturally return to the soil, taking the Carbon it extracted from the atmosphere and returning it to the soil.

 At J. Gibson McIlvain, we’re committed to partnering with the most environmentally and socially responsible lumber mills across the globe, and we always keep a close eye on the entire supply chain involved.